uva-engineering-decision-analysis/Langley_Freddie/README.md

 After the drug option(s) that meets the threshold clinical standard has been filtered, the model will choose the drug that meets the standard of clinical care at the lowest cost.
 ## Expectations
 After the model has been executed, I am expecting to be provided a predicted drug treatment option that first satisfies the A1C followed with a filtered option.
 Finally, a single option that is the cheapest for the required A1C.
+## User Testing
+Three patients with Type 2 Diabetes were chosen.
+Each patient was prompted to select there A1C.
+They were then offered a list of treatment plans that meet the clinical threshold, along with the drug's A1C effectiveness.
+The patient was then prompted to select a drug option that would satisfy their budget.
+A script was then provided with the drug name.
 # Results
 Currently there aren’t any results.